cfengine/documentation/reference/classes.markdown

 $ cf-agent --define class1,class2,class3
 ```

-This can be expecially useful when requesting a remote host to run its policy
+This can be especially useful when requesting a remote host to run its policy
 by using `cf-runagent` to activate policy that is normally dormant.

 ```console